Barbara Ann Steward

-Barbara Ann Steward (sometimes spelled "Stewart") (1836 – 1861) was a teacher, lecturer, and outspoken advocate against slavery and for industrial education for people of color.
-She was the daughter of the famous abolitionist Austin Steward.
+Barbara Ann Steward (sometimes spelled "Stewart") (1836 – 1861) was a teacher, lecturer, abolitionist and advocate for industrial education African-Americans.
+She was the daughter of abolitionist Austin Steward.

 Early life

-Barbara Ann Steward was born in 1836 in Canada West, presently known as Ontario, to parents Patience and Austin Steward.
+Barbara Ann Steward was born in 1836 in Upper Canada, presently known as Ontario, to parents Patience and Austin Steward.
 A year after her birth, her family moved to Rochester, New York, and then to Canandaigua in western New York around 1842, where she lived for most of her life.
 Growing up, she was well-educated, as her father "spared no pains nor money to educate and qualify [her] for teaching".
 She studied to become a science teacher and afterwards assisted her father in running a school for colored children.